Skip to content

 pattern reqHeaders://{headers.json}

-Values Reference
+Values References

-Files/Remote Resources
+File/Remote Resources

 txt

-Parentheses Used
+Parentheses Usage

-1. {key} - References an embedded value
+1. {key} - Reference embedded values

-2. remote-url - References a remote resource address
+2. remote-url - Remote resource address

-3. localfilepath - References a local file path
+3. localfilepath - Local file path

 txt